Emilie Christaller: Early life and education

-Christiane Emilie Ziegler was born in 1829 in the town of Waiblingen near Stuttgart in the southwest German state of Baden-Württemberg.
+Christiane Emilie Ziegler was born in 1829 in the town of Waiblingen near Stuttgart in the then Kingdom of Württemberg, in the now southwest German state of Baden-Württemberg.
 Her parents were Christian Ludwig Ziegler and Rosine Kübler, who were described as non-church-going Christians who always prayed at the table.
 Emilie Ziegler had seven siblings including Pauline (Frau Haefner), Marie (Frau Pfleiderer) and Bertha Ziegler who eventually married J.G.
 Christaller in 1872 after her sister's death in 1866.
 Emilie Ziegler's parents permitted her to go to church, in the company of her close friend, Edith, who was the only child of her family.
 She experienced her first spiritual awakening when she heard a sermon by a Pietist Lutheran missionary who recounted stories about children in Africa who had no access to education and had never heard about the Gospel of Jesus Christ.
 Emilie Ziegler wished she did not have to go to school too but the preacher's words influenced her decision to become a missionary.

 In January 1850, Ziegler moved to Basel, Switzerland to become an au pair in the household of a widower, Inspector Hoffman of the Basel Mission.
 Though she enjoyed her new role in childcare, she was uncomfortable in the Hoffman household because she found its members "too pious for her liking".
 After a few months, her employers moved to a different European city and Ziegler left Basel.
 She was then sent to Stuttgart to stay with her ageing grandaunt.
 In her diaries, she described this period as a "difficult time...as her prayers came back to her unanswered and her family failed to understand feelings".
 The family viewed her as a useful helper to her elderly grandaunt.
 She befriended a cobbler in the vicinity, who introduced her to a Christian fellowship.
 She enjoyed the company of her new friends.
 Not long after, her grandaunt passed away and Emilie Ziegler was employed as a storekeeper in Stuttgart.